Global Studies FAQs

-St. Joseph’s College allows students to personalize their long-term or semester-long study abroad programs.
+St. Joseph's University allows students to personalize their long-term or semester-long study abroad programs.
 Refer to the list of program providers.
 Make an appointment with the Office of Global Studies to discuss all your study abroad options.

 Any student who would like to apply for a study abroad program must complete an online application by logging on to the portal as a private computer, and then clicking here.